-If your boat dealership provides financing for the purchase of inventory, then it is recommended to purchase Truth in Lending insurance coverage.
-The Truth in Lending Act is a provision of the Consumer Credit Protection Act and requires lenders to properly disclose certain information to the borrower.
-This insurance coverage provides protection for the boat dealership if they fail to comply with the Truth in Lending Act through negligence, omission, or error.
+If your boat dealership provides financing for the purchase of inventory, then it is recommended to purchase Truth-in-Lending insurance coverage.
+The Trut-in-Lending Act is a provision of the Consumer Credit Protection Act and requires lenders to properly disclose certain information to the borrower.
+This insurance coverage provides protection for the boat dealership if they fail to comply with the Trut-in-Lending Act through negligence, omission, or error.

 Engine Hours Errors and Omissions:

 This coverage solely protects legal claims regarding a boat’s engine and nothing else.
-For example, a claim is made saying that an issue with the boat’s engine caused the boat to not last as long as it should have been able to.
+For example, a claim that is made saying that an error or problem in a boat’s engine caused it to be unable to run as long as it should have been able to.

 Protection and Indemnity Coverage: